- Print

 Any number of files can be embedded by creating an array of the JobInfos described above.
 The files are embedded at the PDF document level (it is currently not possible to embed files per page).

 It is possible to embed files when using regular PDFs and PDF/As.
-The PDF version will change from 1.4 to 1.7 when embedding files.
 If PDF/A is enabled, Lasernet will generate PDF/A-3B instead of PDF/A-1B.

-Embedding PDF/A Extension Schemas and additional metadata elements to a PDF/A.
+Embedding PDF/A Extension Schemas and Additional Metadata Elements in a PDF/A File

 Additional PDF/A Extension Schemas and additional XMP Metadata can be embedded in the PDF.
-Both features are required by certain formats such as ZUGFeRD, used for electronic invoicing in Germany.
+Certain formats, such as ZUGFeRD, used for electronic invoicing in Germany, require both features.

 The PDFEmbedPDFAExtensionSchema JobInfo is used for PDF/A Extension Schemas.
 Any number of schemas can be embedded by creating an array.
 Each entry must be valid XML.